HoaxFacts/Exclusive-Tickets/README.md

 ### Reminder
 This bot is easily coded this I did so everyone can understand it, with Managers/Models to make things look clean and not cluttered.
 Feel free to use these and make a Commit if you can improve anything!

+### Note
+If this repo hits 10 stars i will update the bot with moderation and Fun commands!

 ### Setup the bot